zippity21/Stardew_Valley_Regression_Mod/README.md

 - F5: Check State of Underwear
 - F6: Check State of Pants
 - F9: Toggle Debug Mode
+- Left Shift + F1: Pull down pants and attempt to pee.
+- Left Shift + F2: Pull down pants and attempt to poop.
+- Left Shift + Left Click: Drink when near water source or holding watering can.
-- The following locations have toilets (use you imagination, there is no icon/sprite).
+- Note, the following locations have toilets (use you imagination, there is no icon/sprite).
 Pulling down your pants anywhere else will result in you going on the floor (*gross*).
   - House
   - Hospital
   - Club